 In the event of any such damage or destruction, this Lease continues in full force and effect and the City waives any right to terminate this Lease by virtue of any such damage and destruction.

-No Reserve Account
+Notwithstanding the foregoing, the Lease Payments are not subject to abatement to the extent that amounts in the Reserve Account are available to pay Lease Payments which would otherwise be abated under the Lease, and such amounts will constitute special funds for the payment of the Lease Payments.